izaktumz-zz/OreoJam-Project/README.md

 -dataRepo.AddItem("new Table1(),new Table2(),new Table3(){}..up to 7")

--Maximum no of tables that can be added at once is 7 at the  moment.Minimum is 1.
+-Maximum no of tables that can be added at once is 7.At the  moment minimum is 1.

 -Once done call dataRepo.CommitChanges() or dataRepo.CommitChangesAsync()